tensorflow/tensorboard/DEVELOPMENT.md

     ```

     However, with `ibazel run` the file watcher is glitchy on running the tests
     when detecting changes.
-It then becomes for karma console purpose only.
+It shows '`a broken pipe`' in terminal.
+We need to terminate and restart the program manually.